Benefits of Local Banks vs. Big Banks

 Community banks and local credit unions are an excellent option for most banking needs.
 Just because they’re small doesn’t mean they can’t meet your needs.
 Some institutions limit their offerings, others outsource services, and some provide everything you need in-house.

-Competitive fees and rates: Local banks are often a good bet for free checking accounts—the account you probably need most.
+Local banks are often a good bet for free checking accounts—the account you probably need most.
 Some offer standard free checking to everybody, while others waive fees if you just agree to receive electronic statements.
 They also compete with attractive rates on savings accounts and loans.
 Savings rates might still be higher at online banks, but there’s nothing to prevent you from having multiple accounts (online and local).

-Personal service: For better or worse, local banks typically provide more personal service than big banks.
+For better or worse, local banks typically provide more personal service than big banks.
 It’s not uncommon to work with the same person over time.
 Bank staff can even learn about your needs and suggest bank products that may be helpful.
-You develop relationships, and you know what to expect and who to talk to when you have questions.
+You develop relationships and know what to expect and who to talk to when you have questions.
 At the same time, you lose the anonymity that comes with being a big bank customer.
 If you live in a particularly small town, you may prefer to keep a low profile.

-Offerings vary: While local banks and credit unions can offer everything from checking accounts to merchant accounts to wealth management, some institutions focus on basic consumer needs.
+While local banks and credit unions can offer everything from checking accounts to merchant accounts to wealth management, some institutions focus on basic consumer needs.
 If your favorite local bank doesn’t handle business accounts and you start freelancing, you’ll need to look elsewhere.

-Community involvement: Your banking needs drive your choice of banks, but you may feel a sense of satisfaction when working with a local institution.
+Your banking needs to drive your choice of banks, but you may feel a sense of satisfaction when working with a local institution.
 Local banks and credit unions are part of the local economy, and they often give back.
 You’re likely to see a local institution’s logo at charity races and other events, signaling that they contributed money or other resources to help make the event a reality.

-Don’t ignore credit unions: As you explore banks, check for local credit unions, which are not-for-profit customer-owned financial institutions.
+As you explore banks, check for local credit unions, which are not-for-profit customer-owned financial institutions.
 Credit unions can often offer the same products and services as local banks and big banks, and they (ideally) exist to serve their members.
 Even if you choose a small credit union, you may have access to thousands of other credit union branches and ATMs nationwide through a shared branching network.